blakeblackshear/frigate/docs/docs/configuration/review.md

 :::info

-Because zones don't apply to audio, audio labels will always be marked as an alert.
+Because zones don't apply to audio, audio labels will always be marked as a detection by default.

 :::